-1. Within one week, the Internship committee will introduce the Group Leader to the person responsible for communication between the Student Council and the Group Leader.
+1. Within a week, the Internship committee will introduce the Group Leader to the person responsible for communication between the Student Council and the Group Leader.

-2. Within one week, the committee will advertise the position on the SC website and through the Regional Student Group channel, open applications, and send the Group Leader the related link.
+2. Within a week, the committee will advertise the position on the SC website and through the Regional Student Group channel, open applications, and send the Group Leader the related link.

-4. Once the application procedure is completed, the committee will recruit SC volunteers to evaluate the applications based on the criteria the Group Leader provides.
+4. Once the application procedure is complete, the committee will recruit SC volunteers to evaluate the applications based on the criteria the Group Leader provides.
 Evaluation takes one month.

 5. The Group will be informed about the result of the evaluations.
 A list with the top three candidates is then provided to the Group Leader if he or she wishes.

 6. If the Group Leader elected to carry out virtual interviews, these will be scheduled within two weeks of the end of the evaluation procedure.

 7. After interviews, the Group Leader has an additional week to announce the student chosen for the internship and the Student Council will contact him/her and post this information at the website.